 Make whole foods the norm

-Often if adults and children are getting more whole foods there will be less cravings for sweet treats or a smaller desire to eat too much.
+Often, if adults and children eat more whole foods, they’ll have fewer cravings for sweet treats or a lower desire to eat too much.
 Win-win, right?

 Try to avoid treats as rewards

 This tip aims to help create a healthy emotional eating mindset.
-If we give kids sweets to calm sad feelings, or as a reward for good behavior it's possible to create triggers for them to crave when they are feeling sad or have success.
+It also creates a healthier relationship with food and gives a balanced approach to eating.
+If we give kids sweets to calm sad feelings, or as a reward for good behavior, it's possible to create triggers for cravings when they're feeling sad or have success.

 Distract and interact

 This goes along with the above.
-If instead of rewarding with treats, we give them hugs & attention, we are better able to help our children recognize true hunger cues.
+If, instead of rewarding with treats give them hugs and attention, we're better able to help our children recognize true hunger cues.

 There’s always tomorrow

-This is a great tip for kids and us adults.
+This is a great tip both for kids and us adults.
 At first there might be resistance because patience is hard!
-Knowing that having treats again in the bear future, helps to take away the urgency and allows us to not feel deprived.
+Knowing that we'll have treats again in the near future helps relieve the urgency and allows us to not feel deprived.

 Which of the tips shared in this article would work best for your family?